Research Integrity Standing Committee (RISC) – Standard Operating Procedures

 - If the RIO identifies a conflict of interest for any expert for the Inquiry or IC members, the RIO will select a new member from the RISC to replace the conflicted member.

-- When limited experience or expertise is needed for specific, focused questions related to an Inquiry or an Investigation, internal or external subject matter experts shall be named as temporary appointees to the RISC to serve as non-voting consultants to aid in a given Inquiry or Investigation.
+- When limited experience or expertise is needed for specific, focused questions related to an RM Inquiry or an RM Investigation, internal or external subject matter experts shall be named as temporary appointees to the RISC to serve as non-voting consultants to aid in a given Inquiry or Investigation.

-- For any allegation(s) against staff members, Human Resource (HR) representatives shall be appointed to the RISC to serve as non-voting consultants to aid in the recommendation of appropriate corrective actions or sanctions.
+- For any RM allegation(s) against staff members, Human Resource (HR) representatives shall be appointed to the RISC to serve as non-voting consultants to aid in the recommendation of appropriate corrective actions or sanctions.

-- For any allegation(s) against students, the Committee on Academic Misconduct (COAM) coordinator shall be appointed to the RISC to serve as a non-voting consultant to aid in the recommendation of appropriate corrective actions or sanctions.
+- For any RM allegation(s) against students, the Committee on Academic Misconduct (COAM) coordinator shall be appointed to the RISC to serve as a non-voting consultant to aid in the recommendation of appropriate corrective actions or sanctions.

 Article ID: 110